Kitty (2016 film): Production

-Principal photography on the film began on January 8, 2016 in Los Angeles in the suburb of Van Nuys. and concluded on January 12, 2016.
+Principal photography on the film began on January 8, 2016, in Los Angeles in the suburb of Van Nuys. and concluded on January 12, 2016.
 Chloë Sevigny would be making her directorial debut, which would be produced by Lizzie Nastro and Christina Piovesan through First Generation Films.
-The crew would include cinematographer Seamus McGarvey, costume designer Jennifer Johnson, production designer Chilly Nathan, and casting director Laray Mayfield.
+The crew included cinematographer Seamus McGarvey, costume designer Jennifer Johnson, production designer Chilly Nathan, and casting director Laray Mayfield.